 Barolo Proprietà in Fontanafredda does not usually undergo maceration but is racked immediately and transferred to wood, postponing malolactic fermentation until the following spring.
 In this way we are able to give the wine a “new” freshness and expand the elegance and finesse of the lower part of Serralunga.

 Barolo Fontanafredda Vigna La Rosa and Vigna La Villa, on the other hand, undergo maceration for an average of 15 days, in an attempt to maintain greater body while obtaining more structure.

-Barolo Vigna la Delizia undergoes long maceration, for up to 45/50 days, enhancing the particularity of this soil, amplifying the structure, mentholated freshness and notes of incense that characterizes this terroir.
+Barolo Vigna la Delizia undergoes long maceration, for up to 45/50 days, enhancing the particularity of this soil, amplifying the structure, mentholated freshness and notes of incense that characterise this M.G.A.

 The art of waiting

 When we feel that our wines are exactly as we imagined them, they are bottled.
-This is a crucial moment in which the use of inert gases allows us to achieve a low sulphur content.
+This is a crucial moment in which the use of inert gases allows us to reduce the sulphur content.

 The period in the bottle depends on the type of wine and is a very precious and fundamental moment.
 This is particularly true for our Alta Langa Metodo Classico sparkling wines, which spend at least 30 months on lees to enhance the broad and complex aromas of these wines.